open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 ## Overview of the generic authentication protocol

-In the generalized form, the authentication protocol to access Capsule information at CSS servers, can be explained with the following sequence diagram below.
+In the generalized form, the authentication protocol to access Capsule information at CSS servers, can be explained with the following sequence diagrams below.

-This is just an abstract overview of the authentication protocol.
 In following sections, we describe what kind of data is used as the authentication data, how signing function of eID means is used and how only a minimal set of authentication data is revealed to each CSS server, in order to prevent replay.

+### Generating the SD-JWT session token

 ```plantuml
 @startuml